vele616/monorepo/packages/jobboard/website/content/jobs/site-reliability-engineer-cloud-teleport-GpYJI.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/teleport"
 companyWebsite: "https://goteleport.com/"
-summary: "Love experience in: #kubernetes, #python, #golang?
-Check out this job post!"
+summary: "If you are interested in software infrastructure and security on Kubernetes, excited to work with experienced software development team, this job is for you."
 summaryBackup: "Teleport is looking for a site reliability engineer that has experience in: #kubernetes, #python, #golang."
-featured: 20
+featured: 15
 ---

 Teleport enables engineers to quickly access any computing resource anywhere on the planet.
 Our open source products provide a Unified Access Plane for developers and security professionals seeking to simplify secure access to servers, applications, and data across all environments.
 Teleport is built by Gravitational, a Y-Combinator company that is well funded by additional top-tier investors and growing quickly.
 We value our craft, a work-life balance and embrace a culture of mutual respect.